-This means that, once a dispute is resolved via arbitration, the parties cannot try to go back to court afterwards to seek a different decision.
+This means that, once a dispute is resolved via arbitration, the parties cannot try to go back to court afterward to seek a different decision.
 With mediation, however, the parties may have the option to bring the same dispute before a court at some point in the future.

 Benefits of Arbitration

 When compared to trial, arbitration can offer a number of advantages, including (but not necessarily limited to):

 - Giving parties control to choose the person presiding over their case – Parties involved in arbitration may be able to select the arbitrator(s) who will preside over their dispute.
 In contrast, parties going to trial will not be able to select the judge who hears their case.